Financial Aid Process and Requirements: First-Year Students

 Fill out the Common Application correctly.
 You must include your correct social security number, name as listed on your social security card, and birth date; all of which must be accurate and match what you entered on the FAFSA.
 This information must also match the data entered on your Common Application in order to be considered for institutional, federal, and state need-based aid.

-STEP 2: Submit the FAFSA by February 15
+STEP 2: Submit the FAFSA

 The FAFSA school code for Pepperdine University is 001264.